p2eengineering/kalp-studio-documentation/docs/index.md

                         Developer Resources
                         </h3>
                         <span>
-                        For developers who know what they want to build and are ready to go with kalp DLT & EVM based blockchains.
+                        For developers who know what they want to build and are ready to go with KALP Blockchain.
                         </span>
                     </div>
                     <div class="developer-resource-card-wrapper dev-res">